kojix2/deepl-cli/README.md

 Compiled binary versions of deepl-cli are uploaded to [GitHub Release](https://github.com/kojix2/deepl-cli/releases/latest).
 (Windows version is also uploaded but does not work properly)

-### From source code

-1. Clone this repository: `git clone https://github.com/kojix2/deepl-cli.git`
-2. Change to the cloned directory: `cd deepl-cli`
-3. Build the project using shards: `shards build`
-4. [Get a valid API key from DeepL](https://www.deepl.com/pro-api) and set it as an environment variable:
+[Get a valid API key from DeepL](https://www.deepl.com/pro-api) and set it as an environment variable:

 ```bash
 export DEEPL_API_KEY=your_api_key_here